 In Super Smash Bros.
 Ultimate, the standard tournament ruleset often bans Spirits (which means this tier list covers non-Spirited Figure Players).
-As a member of the SS tier, Incineroar is the strongest fighter in the game and is officially banned from all major tournaments — more information on that here.
+As a member of the SS tier, Incineroar is the strongest fighter in the game and is officially banned from all major tournaments — more information on that here, to those interested.
 With that aside, here’s the full amiibo tier list:

 Tier List Details & Explanation

-New or casual trainers may try to deny the existence of tiers in competitive amiibo training, arguing that each FP is on par with the rest.
+New or casual trainers might try to deny the existence of tiers in competitive amiibo training, arguing that each FP is on par with the rest.
 However, tournament results have proven that this simply isn’t true.
 Each character has a different moveset and AI, and some of these are inherently stronger or weaker than others.
-Certain fighters – specifically ones in low tiers – are also plagued with AI flaws that may get them KO’d in competitive matches (for example, Bayonetta often fails to properly utilize her recovery).
+Certain fighters – specifically, ones in low tiers – are also plagued with AI flaws that may get cause them to self-destruct or be easily KO’d in competitive matches (for example, Bayonetta sometimes fails to properly utilize her recovery).

 If you would like to read more amiibo training guides, please follow this link.